 Knowing whether or not you are exempt for credit counseling could save you time and effort when filing for bankruptcy.
 Filing for any chapter of bankruptcy requires counseling under BAPCPA.
 To better understand how your situation fits into the current laws, contact an experienced legal professional.
-The Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, are here to help you today.
-Contact us by phone at (205) 324-4000.
+The Birmingham bankruptcy lawyers of [firm-name], are here to help you today.
+Contact us by phone at [phone-number].

 The law provides for a few different circumstances under which a bankruptcy filer may qualify for credit counseling exemption.
 These include: